nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Update Person Changes in Order List and Task List

 SalesNote's clients are directly referenced in orders.
-Any changes in the clients through user commands should be propagated through the Order list.
+Any changes in the clients through user commands should be propagated to the Order list.

-* When a client is deleted, his/her orders and the tasks linked to the orders will be deleted as well.
+* When a client is deleted, their orders and the tasks linked to the orders will be deleted as well.
-* When a client name is modified, this change will be updated in his/her existing orders.
+* When a client name is modified, this change will be updated in their existing orders.

 #### Execution